kevquirk/simple.css-site/_posts/2023-03-14-introducing-simple-classes.md

 <a class="button" href="https://example.com">This is a link button</a>

 {: .notice}
-This is a notice box, you can use me to call attention to cetrain pieces of information.
+This is a notice box, you can use me to call attention to certain pieces of information.

 ## More classes?